 Central team to review welfare schemes in Raj

-A Central government team will visit Rajasthan to review the execution of various public welfare schemes of the Union rural development and panchayti raj ministry, an official said on Monday.

-The team will embark on a 7-day visit from Wednesday and will be visiting Sirohi and Bhilwara districts, ACS (rural development and panchayti raj) Rajeshwar Singh said.
+A Central government team will visit Rajasthan to review the execution of various public welfare schemes of the Union rural development and panchayati raj ministry in the state, an official said on Monday.
+As part of the 7-day visit starting Wednesday, the six-member team will visit Sirohi and Bhilwara districts, Additional Chief Secretary of Rural Development and Panchayati Raj Department, Rajeshwar Singh said.

-The team will focus on the implementation of schemes like MGNREGA, Sansad Adarsh Gram Yojna, PM Awas yojna (rural), national rural livelihood mission among others.
+The visit will conclude on November 11.
+The delegation will review the Mahatma Gandhi NREGA Scheme, Sansad Adarsh Gram Yojana, Pradhan Mantri Awas Yojana (Rural), National Rural Livelihoods Mission, Deendayal Upadhyaya Rural Skills Scheme and National Social Assistance Programme.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)